• Skip to primary navigation

 • In a large bowl add the roasted murmura.

-• Add diced onions, tomatoes and raw mango.
+• Add diced vegetables.

 • Add sev and give it a mix till it is all coated well.